 One of the main positives that has become evident during periods of home learning is the rapid acceleration of both pupils’ and teachers’ digital skills.
 The pupils’ development I suspect we are not surprised with; where young people have both motivation to learn and access to technology, they will be keen to experiment and self-improve.
 Much of my work over the past seven years has been with staff across the Chiltern Learning Trust and this has encompassed all areas of technical proficiency, from those staff who are enthused and engaged by the possibilities that technology offers, through to the self-confessed ‘technophobes’ who are often extremely honest about their own limitations.
 I have, over the years, tried many methods to coax, engage and inspire confidence, but I I have never seen such progress with staff’s digital skills as has been evident during school closures.

 Looking to unpick this and understand the progression, I have reached two simple conclusions which others may or may not agree with.
 1) Staff have “upskilled” themselves because they have had no choice – their learners have depended on them to do so and they have felt a strong sense of responsibility to rise to the challenge.
 2) Staff have had no choice but to push themselves out of their own comfort zones.
-Working from home, without the technical support of technicians, network managers and other colleagues, each individual has had to show the same set of skills that we encourage in our learners – predominantly, problem-solving, resilience and a The theory, popularised by Carol Dweck, that students’ beliefs about their intelligence can affect motivation and achievement; those with a growth mindset believe that their intelligence can be developed.
+Working from home, without the technical support of technicians, network managers and other colleagues, each individual has had to show the same set of skills that we encourage in our learners – predominantly, problem-solving, resilience and a growth mindset.
 The technophobes in many cases have become the technophiles.

 Supporting this staff development has been a range of professional development opportunities available online.
 The online community of educators across the globe had been very supportive, sharing resources, advice, successes and failures with each other.
 Within the Trust, we were aware of how fortunate we had been to have already developed a technology for learning strategy across our schools and as a result, looked to share skills and expertise with others via our Home Learning Hub.
 The hub was set up in response to the need for all staff across the Trust to access high quality teaching and learning materials, share common practice and develop a comprehensive understanding of the most effective way to deliver high quality online learning to pupils.
 Built as a Google site, the hub links through to regularly updated resources provided by all schools within the Trust and our Directors and Specialist Leaders of Education (SLEs).
 The site also links through to the exceptional series of films on our Chiltern Teaching School Alliance’s Leadership Development in Education YouTube channel, where educational experts such as David Didau, Mary Myatt and Dame Alison Peacock gave up their time to provide free online CPD webinars on topics such as wellbeing and workload, diverse leadership and professional culture.
 Subject-specific and phase-specific advice has also been provided by both the Home Learning Hub and the Leadership Development in Education channel, as had guidance on ‘moving forwards’.